JZ76/Racetrack-Preparation/README.md

 > Assuming the simulator is running well on your computer, and familiar with the basic usages first

-1. For example, you have a racetrack called de-espana.png, and already set as the map in the simulator.
+1. For example, you have a racetrack called `de-espana.png`, and already set as the map in the simulator.
-2. There is a section of code at the bottom of distance_transform.cpp in the src folder, comment it off.
+2. There is a section of code at the bottom of `distance_transform.cpp` in the src folder, comment it off.
 3. catkin_make, and run the simulator.
-You should see a image.csv file in the simulator root folder (I already uploaded it to this repository for convenience).
+You should see a `image.csv` file in the simulator root folder (I already uploaded it to this repository for convenience).
-4. Open map_to_centerline.py, copy de-espana.png and image.csv into the same folder where Centerline_generator.py is.
+4. Open `map_to_centerline.py`, copy `de-espana.png` and `image.csv` into the same folder where `Centerline_generator.py` is.
-5. Open image.csv file, zoom out, check whether the shape of racetrack matches the shape in the csv file.
+5. Open `image.csv` file, zoom out, check whether the shape of racetrack matches the shape in the csv file.
 If not matches, see how many times of rotate 90° can make them match.
-6. Change the number of rotation in line 131 `distance_transform = np.rot90(distance_transform, 2)` in map_to_centerline.py file.
+6. Change the number of rotation in line 131 `distance_transform = np.rot90(distance_transform, 2)` in `map_to_centerline.py` file.
-7. Run the map_to_centerline.py file, you should see a centerline.png file in the folder.
+7. Run the `map_to_centerline.py` file, you should see a `centerline.png` file in the folder.
-8. Due to that the skeletonize algorithm not always output correct centerline, you need to double check the centerline.png.
+8. Due to that the skeletonize algorithm not always output correct centerline, you need to double check the `centerline.png`.

-Still use the de-espana.png as example, the centerline.png looks like this.
+Still use the `de-espana.png` as example, the `centerline.png` looks like this.
 Clearly there are two circles which is wrong.
 <img width="1901" alt="Screenshot 2000-06-30 at 18 28 12" src="https://user-images.githubusercontent.com/6621970/176740343-f1ed58e0-eaf6-4778-a361-64d11cc0a58c.png">

-9. You have to fix the centerline.png manually, by using any software that can edit png file in pixel level, such as Photoshop.
+9. You have to fix the `centerline.png` manually, by using any software that can edit png file in pixel level, such as Photoshop.
 Make sure one white pixel can ONLY connect to other two white pixels in a 3\*3 pixel square.
 I give some examples below, X means white pixel, assuming the center point is always the white pixel

        For example, X 0 0     X 0 0     X 0 0       0 0 X     0 0 X     0 X X     0 X 0
                     0 X X     0 X 0     0 X 0       0 X 0     X X 0     0 X 0     X X X
                     0 0 0 ✅  X 0 0 ✅  0 0 X ✅    0 X X ❌  0 0 X ❌  0 X 0 ❌  0 0 0 ❌

-10. After fix the centerline.png, comment off line 156, 157, 158 in the map_to_centerline.py, and rerun the script.
+10. After fix the `centerline.png`, comment off line 156, 157, 158 in the `map_to_centerline.py`, and rerun the script.
-11. Finally, you will see a results.csv in the folder, this will be the input of next part, which is using the [global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization).
+11. Finally, you will see a `results.csv` in the folder, this will be the input of next part, which is using the [global_racetrajectory_optimization](https://github.com/TUMFTM/global_racetrajectory_optimization).

 > Steps below are not related to this repository, but I listed them here as reference.

-12.
+12. After download the code, make sure you can run the code successfully.
+13. Copy the `results.csv` to `/global_racetrajectory_optimization/inputs/tracks`
+14. Edit line 45 in `main_globaltraj.py` file to read your `results.csv`
+15. Run `main_globaltraj.py`, you should get minimum time trajectory waypoints in `outputs` folder called `traj_race_cl.csv`
+16. If you see an error about spline is crossed, then increase stepsize in line 13, 14, 15 in `global_racetrajectory_optimization/params/racecar.ini`